 Similar to US bonds, investors can also purchase bonds issued in other countries.
 These carry the additional risk of currency fluctuations.

 Companies and governments in emerging markets issue bonds to help with continued economic growth.
 These bonds have potential for growth but can also be riskier than investing in developed market economies.

 Zero coupon bonds don’t pay interest, but are sold at a great discount.
 Some bonds get transformed into zero coupon bonds, while others start out as zero coupon bonds.
 Investors earn a profit when the bond reaches maturity because it will have increased in value, and they receive the face value of the bond at the maturity date.

-Investors can also buy into bond funds, which are groups of different types of bonds collected into a single fund.
+Investors can also buy into bond funds or bond ETFs, which are groups of different types of bonds collected into a single fund.
 There are bond funds that group together corporate bonds, junk bonds, and other types of bonds.
 These funds are managed by a fund manager.
 Bond funds are safer than individual bonds, since they diversify money into many different bonds.

 Similar to a stock index, there are bond indices that track the performance of groups of bonds.
 Examples of bond indices include the Merrill Lynch Domestic Master, the Citigroup US Broad Investment-Grade Bond Index, and the Barclays Capital Aggregate Bond Index.